yysun/apprun/README.md

 ![logo](logo.png)

-AppRun is a 3K library for building applications using the [elm architecture](https://guide.elm-lang.org/architecture) and event publication and subscription.
+AppRun is a 3K library for building applications using the [elm architecture](https://guide.elm-lang.org/architecture) and the event pub-sub (event emitter).

+Applications built with AppRun have less line of code, smaller js file, and better performance.
+See a comparison from [A Real-World Comparison of Front-End Frameworks with Benchmarks](https://medium.freecodecamp.org/a-real-world-comparison-of-front-end-frameworks-with-benchmarks-e1cb62fd526c).

+AppRun has good performance.
+You can see the [performance results](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html) compared to other frameworks and libraries in the [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark) project,.
 ## Quick Start

 To give it a try, include AppRun in your html.